-We set out to investigate the differences between TIs and NTBIs based on characteristics of the incubators themselves.
-The comparison will be made using specific business incubation dimensions, such as provision of infrastructure, business support and access to networks.
+We set out to investigate the differences between TIs and NTBIs comparing each group level of services provided to tenants.
+The comparison will be made using business incubation dimensions, such as provision of infrastructure, business support and access to networks.
 We will also investigate their selection strategy as well as tenant firms' characteristics.
-The underlying assumption is that TIs' effects on economic growth are only possible if they cater for tenants' needs.